muecoin/Guides/masternode_setup.md

 Please go the website: https://monetaryunit.org/download/ and select the wallet that matches your computer.
 For this tutorial we will be using a 64-bit Windows machine for the cold storage wallet and a Linux VPS for the hot masternode daemon.

 #### Install wallet on local machine
 Download the Windows client, monetaryunit-1.0.10.8-win64-setup.exe.
-You may check the files with the provided checksums, verify that the files downloaded correctly, and if they are different, please redownload the client again.
+You may check the files with the provided checksums, verify that the files downloaded correctly, and if they are different, please re-download the client again.

 #### Install the client, and then start it.
 You may be prompted by the Windows Firewall to allow the wallet to accept connections on private and open networks.
 Please select both network boxes and accept.
 Now, with the client open, let it sync to the network wait for the blockchain to be downloaded.
 The wallet will attempt to synchronize with the network, no manual actions should be needed at this point.

 <a href="Images/00-mue-wallet-data-dir.PNG"><img src="Images/00-mue-wallet-data-dir.PNG" width="400" ></a>
 <a href="Images/01_mue_wallet_start_screen.PNG"><img src="Images/01_mue_wallet_start_screen.PNG" width="400" ></a>

 #### Protect your funds with a strong password.
 In your wallet, go to `Settings` and then `Encrypt Wallet` Provide a strong password to secure your funds.
-Please make sure to remeber this password or write it down and keep it in a bank safe deposit.
+Please make sure to remember this password or write it down and keep it in a bank safe deposit.
 If you lose your wallet password, there is no means of recovering your funds!
 After providing a strong password, the wallet needs to be restarted to lock and encrypt your funds.
 Please restart your wallet for this step to complete.

 <a href="Images/02_encrypt_wallet.PNG"><img src="Images/02_encrypt_wallet.PNG" width="400" ></a>
 <a href="Images/03-encrypt-confirm.PNG"><img src="Images/03-encrypt-confirm.PNG" width="400" ></a>
 <a href="Images/04-encrypt-done-restart-wallet.PNG"><img src="Images/04-encrypt-done-restart-wallet.PNG" width="400" ></a>